 If you’re from the UK, then nope!
 But if you’re from the US, you will.
 While some of the resorts may have US plugs available in the rooms, I always make sure to buy a power converter and adapter before a trip to be safe (I like this one by Travel Smart by Conair because it also works for all my hair tools, and is a power converter and adapter in one… plus it comes with plugs for use all over the world, so you won’t have to buy a new one for your next vacay!)

 You’re going to be in the water every day of your trip – so pack your bikinis and swimwear accordingly!
-Also, keep in mind you’ll probably be keeping pretty active in the ocean – from surfing to snorkeling to jumping off your villa, so you’re going to want to not only pack some chic swimwear to lounge on your overwater bungalow in, but make sure you pack some bikinis you can actually swim in (you girls know what I mean… so many of my bikinis are pretty much just for sunning and fall off every time I do anything active in the water, hah!)
-My favorite for snorkeling were my Watercolors onepieces! (you can get a discount for being a JetsetChristina reader with the code JETSET)
+Also, keep in mind you’ll probably be keeping pretty active in the ocean – from surfing to snorkeling to jumping off your villa, so you’re going to want to not only pack some chic swimwear to lounge on your overwater bungalow in, but make sure you pack some sporty, supportive bikinis you can actually swim in, too!
+(Like this one)

-And these are some of my other favorites I wore in the Maldives: *click on each photo to shop*
+And these are some of my other favorites I wore in the Maldives: *affiliate links, click on each photo to shop*